 Table of Contents

-Any person who attends or has attended Fresno Pacific University.
-A person becomes a student on the first day of attending a class, either physically or electronically.
-Persons who originate as students in the Center for Professional Development/Continuing Education become students on the day of registration.
-Rights extend until the student's death.
+A student is defined as any person who attends or has attended Fresno Pacific University.
+A person becomes a student on the first day of attending a class either physically or electronically.
+Persons who originate as students in the Center for Professional Development/Continuing Education become students on the day of registration Rights extend until the student’s death.

 Fresno Pacific University designates the following items as Directory Information:

 - Birthday, not including year and place of birth